49 Camberwell Grove

 The open plan kitchen/diner meets the TV room with a glass retractable roof.

-At the back of the house is a closed guest suite, featuring a sofa that unveils as a double bed in the night time, and a shower room with assisted access fittings.
+At the back of the house is a closed guest suite, featuring a sofa that unveils as a double bed, and a shower room with assisted access fittings.

 A spiral staircase takes you up to the first and second floors of the house.